Towards UV-Models of Kinetic Mixing and Portal Matter IV: Quartification: Introduction and Background Discussion

 Finally, another interesting feature of this class of setups, in the conventionally chosen normalization and in the IR limit, is that the parameter $\epsilon$ can be determined in terms of the properties of the PM fields that appear in these vacuum polarization-like graphs and is given by the sum

 where $e(g_D)$ is the usual QED ($U(1)_D$) gauge coupling and $m_i(Q_{em,i},Q_{D_i}, N_{c_i})$ are the mass (electric charge, dark charge, number of colors) of the $i^{th}$ PM field.
-We note that, \eg, $\eta_i=1(1/2)$ if the PM particle is assumed to be a chiral fermion (complex scalar){\footnote{In the model framework below, there are two gauge bosons that can also play this PM role and so will also contribute to the sum above.}}.
+We note that, \eg, $\eta_i=1(1/2)$ if the PM particle is assumed to be a chiral fermion (complex scalar){\footnote{In the model framework below, there are two gauge bosons that can also play this PM role and so will also contribute to the sum above as we will discuss below.}}.
 We then see that if the condition

-is also satisfied, as might perhaps be expected within a more fully unified description, then $\epsilon$ also becomes a finite and, in principle, a calculable quantity.
+is also satisfied, as might perhaps be expected within a fully unified description, then $\epsilon$ also becomes a finite and, in principle, a calculable quantity.
 Such an observation may already whet our appetite to search for such a more enveloping framework for the KM scenario.
+However, as we will see in the discussion below, this condition is not automatically satisfied in this only partially unified model without the introduction of some additional (likely scalar) fields beyond this minimal setup.

 It seems to be advantageous to go beyond this effective theory to further our understanding of how this (apparently) simple KM mechanism fits together into a single scheme with the SM, something that we, and others, have begun to examine in pathfinder mode employing various bottom-up and top-down approaches in a recent series of papers \cite{Rizzo:2018vlb,Rueter:2019wdf,Rueter:2020qhf,Wojcik:2020wgm,Rizzo:2021lob,Rizzo:2022qan,Wojcik:2022rtk,Rizzo:2022jti,Rizzo:2022lpm,Wojcik:2022woa,Rizzo:2023qbj,Wojcik:2023ggt}.
 Two common features that one finds from following our general approach are the embedding of the $U(1)_D$ dark abelian symmetry into some larger, non-abelian $G_{Dark}$, \eg, with an $SU(2)_I\times U(1)_{Y_I}$\cite{Rueter:2019wdf} gauge symmetry\cite{Bauer:2022nwt} being its simplest manifestation and the appearance of at least some of the SM fields in common gauge group representations with the PM fields.
 In such setups, the PM mass generation is generally the result of the $G_{Dark} \to U(1)_D$ symmetry breaking and so, with $O(1)$ Yukawa couplings, will share a similar overall mass scale with the associated heavy gauge bosons.
 This was seen explicitly in Ref.\cite{Rueter:2019wdf} whose PM content and the $G_{Dark}=SU(2)_I\times U(1)_{Y_I}$ gauge group were both inspired by $E_6$\cite{e6,Hewett:1988xc}.
 More recently, we extended this idea of a more general product group $G=G_{SM}\times G_{Dark}$ from a top-down perspective\cite{Rizzo:2022lpm} and also via an augmentation of $G_{SM}$ to that of the Left-Right Symmetric Model (LRM)\cite{Pati:1974yy,Mohapatra:1974hk,Mohapatra:1974gc,Senjanovic:1975rk,book} while maintaining $G_{Dark}=SU(2)_I\times U(1)_{Y_I}$ wherein the PM and RH-neutrino mass scales were shown to be related.
 Interestingly, one generally finds that attempts to `unify' the SM with the KM portal naturally brings in some of the others portals as well, \eg, the Higgs and neutrino portals will also frequently appear.